kofbox/Antminer-fan-emulator-fork/README.md

 You need to connect +12V to VIN pin ou arduino, and GND to GND pin.

-* 2n222 collector should be connected to +12V (5V) through 10K resistor
+* 2n222 collector should be connected to +12V (or +5v if there is no way to get 12v) through 10K resistor
 * 2n222 base should be connected to D9 through 1K resistor
 * 2n222 emitter should be connected to GND
 * Output signal will be generated between 10R resistor and collector.